-I got the Tortuga Laptop Backpack, and right away, I sensed that in its features, I was looking at one of the best laptop bags for travel to date.
-After taking it on my trip to Halifax, Canada, as well as on some day trips closer to home, I have some thoughts that I’ll share with you in this review.
+I got the Tortuga Laptop Backpack, and right away, I sensed I was looking at one of the best laptop bags for travel to date.
+After taking it on my trip to Halifax, Canada, as well as on some day trips closer to home, I’m able to share all my thoughts in this review.

 The Tortuga Laptop Backpack is an addition to the already-existing carry-on sized 30L and 40L Travel Backpacks.
 It is a totally unisex bag geared toward travelers of all ages who appreciate quality builds and comfort.